-Peru prides itself on being one of the most exciting culinary travel destinations in the world, and we’re not exaggerating.
-Lima, its capital, is home to four of the 50 best restaurants in the world.
-Yes, you read correctly.
-Peru has an ever-evolving food scene that, since the beginning of time, has bypassed the “culinary norms” in many different ways.
+Peru has an ever-evolving food scene that, since the beginning of time, has bypassed the “culinary norms” in many ways.
 It managed to merge the traditional with the contemporary.
-Peru is undoubtedly the center of a gastronomic revolution where you will find Creole traditions with unique Asian touches.
-Is there another fascinating fusion food in the world?
-I do not believe it.
+Peru is undoubtedly the center of a gastronomic revolution where you will find Creole traditions with unique Asian touches, among other regional cuisines.

 Some of the best restaurants in Peru to experience